 What We’re Looking For

-Non-Fiction: The creative non-fiction we publish mainly comes through our annual Non-Fiction Contest due to limited page space.
+Non-Fiction: The creative non-fiction we publish mainly comes through our annual Non-Fiction Contest (October 15 deadline).
 We look for real-life experiences told as riveting narratives with distinct voices.
-We publish essays that feel artful and true.
-Currently we are not accepting any general submissions of non-fiction.
-If you have a great piece of creative non-fiction, consider submitting it to our Non-Fiction Contest (new deadline of October 15, 2018).

 How to Submit

-For poem submissions, please ensure your name is included on each page, and that punctuation and capitalization is internally consistent within a poem.
+- For poem submissions, please ensure your name is included on each page, and that punctuation and capitalization is consistent within a poem.

-- Simultaneous submissions are fine, but please advise us immediately should a piece under consideration be accepted elsewhere.
+- We accept simultaneous submissions, but please advise us immediately should a piece under consideration be accepted elsewhere.